 Some four-year degree courses involve a sandwich/placement year in industry that is an assessed part of the course.

-Student Finance England loans and grants
+If you receive Student Finance England Loans and Grants

 The Maintenance Loan

 The Maintenance Loan is paid at a reduced rate during a placement year.
 For the 2020/21 academic year, the maximum loan available is £2,090 if you live at home with your parents and £3,914 if you live away from home while attending a London university.
 However, you will receive the normal full-time rate of loan if your placement falls into one of the exceptions below.

 If you started your degree before September 2016 and normally receive the Maintenance Grant or Special Support Grant you will not be eligible to receive these grants during your placement year, unless your placement fits into one of the exceptions below.

 If you have children or an adult dependant and normally receive grants for them, e.g. the Parents' Learning Allowance, Childcare Grant and Adult Dependants' Grant, you will not be entitled to receive these during your placement year unless your placement fits into one of the exceptions below.